Friday, September 30, 2011

 There are so many advantages to owning an online store.
 The most significant advantage is being able to reach potential clients all over the world!
 As for disadvantages, there are none.
 The only powerful tool online stores cannot utilize is the face-to-face interaction of the seller and potential client.
 Technology will never harness or replace the bonding power of humanity.

-Where do you get the resources needed for the items you create?
+Where do you get the resources needed for the items you

 I obtain the materials for my works from many different sources.